LiskArchive/lips/proposals/lip-chain_registration.md

 #### Execution

-When a mainchain registration command is applied, new entries of the interoperability module are created in the sidechain state for the interoperability account, outbox root and own chain stores as specified in Properties, serialization, and initial values of the interoperability module LIP.
+When a mainchain registration command is applied, new entries of the Interoperability module are created in the sidechain state for the interoperability account, outbox root and own chain stores as specified in Introduce Interoperability module LIP.
 In particular, let `trs` be a transaction with module ID `MODULE_ID_INTEROPERABILITY` and command ID `COMMAND_ID_MAINCHAIN_REG` to be executed.
 Then:

-*   An interoperability account store as specified in [Properties, serialization, and initial values of the interoperability module LIP][interopAccount] is created as:
+*   An interoperability account store as specified in [Introduce Interoperability module LIP][interopAccount] is created as:
     *   `storePrefix`: `STORE_PREFIX_CHAIN_DATA`.
     *   `storeKey`: `uint32be(MAINCHAIN_ID)`.
-    *   `storeValue`: `interopMainchainAcc` where `interopMainchainAcc `is the interoperability account object, serialized according to the `interoperabilityAccount` schema defined in Properties, serialization, and initial values of the interoperability module LIP, and initialized as:
+    *   `storeValue`: `interopMainchainAcc` where `interopMainchainAcc `is the interoperability account object, serialized according to the `interoperabilityAccount` schema defined in Introduce Interoperability module LIP, and initialized as:
         *   `interopMainchainAcc.name` = `MAINCHAIN_NAME`.
         *   `interopMainchainAcc.networkID` = `MAINCHAIN_NETWORK_ID`.
         *   The content of the `interopMainchainAcc.validators` object is set as follows:
             *   The `keys` array is equal to the `trs.params.mainchainValidators.keys` array.
             *   The `weights` array is equal to the `trs.params.mainchainValidators.weights` array.
             *   The `certificateThreshold` property is equal to the `trs.params.mainchainValidators.certificateThreshold` property.
-        *   The rest of the properties, as specified in Properties, serialization, and initial values of the interoperability module LIP, are initialized to their default values.
+        *   The rest of the properties, as specified in Introduce Interoperability module LIP, are initialized to their default values.
-*   An outbox root store as specified in Properties, serialization, and initial values of the interoperability module LIP is created as:
+*   An outbox root store as specified in Introduce Interoperability module LIP is created as:
     *   `storePrefix`: `STORE_PREFIX_OUTBOX_ROOT`.
     *   `storeKey`:  `uint32be(MAINCHAIN_ID)`.
-    *   `storeValue`: The property `interopMainchainAcc.outbox.root` serialized according to the `outboxRoot` schema defined in Properties, serialization, and initial values of the interoperability module LIP.
+    *   `storeValue`: The property `interopMainchainAcc.outbox.root` serialized according to the `outboxRoot` schema defined in Introduce Interoperability module LIP.
-*   An own chain account store as specified in Properties, serialization, and initial values of the interoperability module LIP is created as:
+*   An own chain account store as specified in Introduce Interoperability module LIP is created as:
     *   `storePrefix` : `STORE_PREFIX_CHAIN_DATA`
     *   `storeKey`: `uint32be(0)`.
-    *   `storeValue`: `ownChain` where `ownChain` is the chain account object, serialized according to the `ownChain` schema defined in Properties, serialization, and initial values of the interoperability module LIP, and initialized as:
+    *   `storeValue`: `ownChain` where `ownChain` is the chain account object, serialized according to the `ownChain` schema defined in Introduce Interoperability module LIP, and initialized as:
         *   `ownChain.ID` = `trs.params.ownChainID`.
         *   `ownChain.name` = `trs.params.ownName`.

 ## Backwards Compatibility

-This proposal, together with [Properties, serialization, and initial values of the interoperability module LIP][interopLIP], [Cross-chain updates LIP][ccuLIP], [Cross-chain messages LIP][ccmLIP], and [Sidechain recovery transactions LIP][recoveryLIP], is part of the interoperability module.
+This proposal, together with [Introduce Interoperability module LIP][interopLIP], [Introduce cross-chain update  mechanism LIP][ccuLIP], [Introduce cross-chain messages LIP][ccmLIP], and [ntroduce sidechain recovery mechanism LIP][recoveryLIP], is part of the Interoperability module.
 Chains adding this module will need to do so with a hardfork.

 ## Reference Implementation